naiades-jsi/watchdog/README.md

 ### Logs:
 * `GET /logs` - returns a list of logs from all sources in JSON format for the last 30 days.

+* `Get /logs/source/:id` - returns a list of logs from requested source.

 * `GET /log/:id` - returns a log with requested `id`.

 * `POST /log` - adds a new log to the database, log is send in the request body.